begilbert-sys/Mini-Crossword-Generator/README.md

 Generated boards can be customized, pre-filled with letters, and are guaranteed to have no repeated words.

 ## How to run
-As of right now, this program only works in the CLI, but I'm working on an [in-browser](https://github.com/begilbert-sys/make-your-own-crossy) version using TypeScript.
+As of right now, this program only works on the command-line, but I'm working on an [in-browser](https://github.com/begilbert-sys/make-your-own-crossy) version using TypeScript.

-The program only generates alphabetical words between lengths 3 and 8.
-Anything else will be ignored.
+The program only uses alphabetical words between lengths 3 and 8.
+Anything else will be ignored (see [limitations](#Limitations) if you'd like to change this).

 It requires two files:
 1. `data/wordbank.txt` - a list of all the words you'd like to use for generation.
 I've provided one by default.